AlexJamesWright/METHOD/README.md

 under the guidance of [Dr Ian Hawke](https://www.southampton.ac.uk/maths/about/staff/ih3.page).
 METHOD is being developed as a result of a PhD project investigating the models of MHD used to model neutron star mergers.
-As a result, ideal and resistive single fluid models exist that are more conventional for astrophysics, and a two-fluid model adapted from Amano 2016.
+As a result, ideal and resistive single fluid models exist that are conventional in numerical astrophysics, and a two-fluid model adapted from Amano 2016.

 It also includes the REGIME extension (Wright & Hawke 2019) to ideal MHD.
 REGIME